hasmhib/unit2-2024/README.md

     future_predictions = coefs[0] + coefs[1] * future_timestamps + coefs[2] * future_timestamps ** 2
     plt.plot(future_datetimes, future_predictions, label=f'12h Prediction for {column}', linestyle=':', color=colors[i])
 ```

-I start a loop that goes through each temperature column one by one.
-The "enumerate" part helps me keep track of both the column's name (column) and its position (i).
-I use the fit_and_predict_quadratic function I defined previously, and defined the curve of the model.

 **fig00** Shows the Quadratic Model Humidity Over Time with Future Prediction
 <img width="max" alt="Screenshot 2023-12-14 at 9 41 15 AM" src="https://github.com/hasmhib/unit2-2024/assets/142870448/343d2ff4-51c9-44a3-a3a9-981978a3e1de">